-Once your scar revision is completed, you must follow all the instructions given to you in order to heal properly and have a good outcome.
+Once your surgery is completed, you must follow all the instructions given to you in order to heal properly and have a good outcome.

 The following instructions are your obligation.
 Use this as a checklist of progress as you heal.
-Included are normal post-surgical experiences and key health considerations that may be a cause of concern.
+Included are normal postsurgical experiences and key health considerations that may be a cause of concern.